statsbomb/statsbombpy/README.md

 #### Updated January 9, 2020.

-This repository is a Python package to easily stream StatsBomb data into Python using your log in credentials for the API or free data from our GitHub page.
-Only **API access is for paying customers only**
+This repository is a Python package to easily stream StatsBomb data into Python using your log in credentials for the API or free data from our GitHub page. **API access is for paying customers only**

 ## Installation Instructions: